ReinventONE/occupus/README.md

 The _Display_ unit can be certainly implemented in a variety of ways.
 I chose to use 2 sets of 8x8 LED Matrices, each attached to a Rainbowduino, programmed with _DisplayLED_ sketch.
 Additional Arduino Uno (which acts as the master for the Rainbowduinos) listens on the wireless network notifications, and based on this information sends one of three possible states to each of the Rainbowduino units (which are assigned to rooms).
 Possible states are:

-1. Observer for this room is not connected or down:
-  * *running pixels animation across the screen*
+1. Observer for this room is not connected or down (running pixels animation across the screen)
-2. Observer is connected, and the room is unoccupied:
-  * *green "lava-lamp" like texture animation*
+2. Observer is connected, and the room is unoccupied (green "lava-lamp" like texture animation)
-3. Observer is connected, and the room is occupied:
-  * *similar to green, but red*
+3. Observer is connected, and the room is occupied (similar to green, but red)

 Finally, an optional (but relatively expensive) Ethernet Arduino Shield can additionally serve the status of the occupancy data as a JSON hash over HTTP.
 When installed, an HTTP server is started at boot, and responds to the requests about twice per second.

 ![Display Module JSON Response](images/module-display/DisplayUnit-HTTP-Server.jpg)

-### Cost

-You may notice some of the components of this projects are not cheap.
-Since I was not planning on mass producing BORAT, I wanted to assemble just a few units in the easiest way possible.
-You can most certainly save a lot of money by replacing some of the components with cheaper alternatives.
-For example, Rainbowduinos with LED Matrix Displays were at least $50 (for 2), but in my opinion the end result is way worth it.

 ## How to Use